francomay3/franco-may/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+## Project Structure

+The project includes a responsive AppShell layout with:

+- `AppShellWrapper` - Main layout component with responsive navigation
+- `Header` - Top navigation bar with burger menu for mobile
+- `Navbar` - Side navigation with navigation links
+- Navigation constants in `app/utils/constants.ts`

+## Development Setup

+This project includes VS Code settings for automatic code formatting on save.
+Make sure to install the Prettier extension for the best development experience.